ayushigeorge/100-days-of-dsa-orless/questions.md

 Given a stack, delete the middle element of the stack without using any additional data structure.
 # Day 61
 Given a Queue Q containing N elements.
 The task is to reverse the Queue.
 Your task is to complete the function rev(), that reverses the N elements of the queue.
+# Day 62
+Given an input stream A of n characters consisting only of lower case alphabets.
+While reading characters from the stream, you have to tell which character has appeared only once in the stream upto that point.
+If there are many characters that have appeared only once, you have to tell which one of them was the first one to appear.
+If there is no such character then append '#' to the answer.